blackrosexx/Nyuuautopost/README.md

 # Nyuuautopost
 Modded version of the nyuu usenet poster which automates upload of files.
+Configured for two indexers at this moment.